stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_run_remediation_runbook.md

 ### 4.2 Executing remediation Runbook.

-Now that you have built the runbook to remediate this issue, lets execute it to remediate the performance event.
+Now that you have built the **runbook** to remediate this issue, lets execute it to remediate the performance event.

-  1. Go to the output tab Cloudformation stack deployed named `walab-ops-sample-application`.
-Take note following values: OutputECSCluster, OutputECSService, and OutputSystemOwnersTopicArn
+  1. Go to the output tab CloudFormation stack deployed named `walab-ops-sample-application`.
+Take note following values: OutputECSCluster, OutputECSService and OutputSystemOwnersTopicArn

   ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-output.png)

   2. Locate the ARN of the IAM user that you will use the perform the approval request.
-You can find this by navigating to the IAM User console and  clicking **Users** on the left side menu, and then Click on the **User** name.
+You can find this by navigating to the IAM User console and  clicking **Users** on the left side menu and then Click on the **User** name.
 You will see something similar to the example below.
 Take note of the ARN value, as you will use it in the next step.

   ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-iam.png)